Mohammad Mainul Islam (general)

 Mohammad Mainul Islam SBP, OSP, psc (born 4 December 1959) is a retired lieutenant general of the Bangladesh Army.
 He is the former principal staff officer of the Armed Forces Division and chief of general staff (CGS) of the Bangladesh Army.
 He also served as director general of Bangladesh Rifles (BDR), later renamed as Border Guard Bangladesh (BGB).
 He is currently the president of the Bangladesh Archery Federation.

 Education

-Mainul Islam completed his master's degree in strategic studies in 2003 from United States Army War College, Pennsylvania.
+Mainul was commissioned from Bangladesh Military Academy in the East Bengal Regiment in 1977.
+Mainul completed his master's degree in strategic studies in 2003 from United States Army War College, Pennsylvania.
 He did his second master's in business studies in 2004 from The Trinity University, in the United States.
 He also completed his third master's in defence studies in 2005 from National University.
 As of 2020, he is pursuing a PhD under Bangladesh University of Professionals.